-Incidental lung nodules are encountered commonly in routine cross sectional imaging.
-The risk of developing cancer in very small nodules (<5mm) is very low.
+Incidental lung nodules are encountered commonly in routine cross-sectional imaging.
+The risk of developing cancer in very small nodules (<5 mm) is very low.
 However, clear-cut recommendations are still not in place with high variation in practice amongst reporting radiologists 1.
-As a result, it is common practice to make a 'note' of these nodules in the report and move on, leaving the ball in the clinician's court to decide whether to follow them up and at what interval.
+As a result, it is common practice to note these nodules in the report and move on, leaving the ball in the clinician's court to decide whether to follow them up and at what interval.